Atrix256/FalcorPathTracer/readme.md

 * make jitter options: none, white noise, vdc?
 * add temporal AA?
 * have imgui options for these.
+* blue noise isn't that compelling as you've implemented it. keep it? ditch it? modify it?

 * presets if it makes sense...
  * path tracer